oJumpy/Black-Ops-3-Zombies-Info/README.md

 After ~**3000 rags slams/nade swaps**, you have ~6000+ stuck threads.
 The **Child GSC variable** tracks active threads and crashes when it reaches ~130,000.

 ### - The Fix
-**Fully throw ONE grenade, monkey, or trip mine every round to keep it simple or every ~1000/~2000 slams/swaps.
+**Fully throw ONE grenade, monkey, or trip mine every round to keep it simple or every ~1000/~2000 slams/swaps (or less).
 That's it.**

 When you fully throw a grenade, the game finally triggers `grenade_fire`, and every waiting thread will terminate.